 Our field technicians have a couple of ways to combat this situation.
 One way is to pump the water out with an electric or handheld pump.
 The second way is by using a long glass tube device that will magnify the read on the meter enough to read it.
-Starting at the end of 2017 our new smart meters were being installed and they are read by computer.

 How can they read my meter when the grass has grown over it?

 It is very important for each customer to maintain the over growth of grass or weeds around the meter.
 Our field technicians will only pull back enough to access the meter.
 Please note that the meter and clean out (on the Utility Easement) must be accessible to our field technicians at all times.
 Please ensure that if you are putting up a fence that it is not in the utility easement.
 Please also make sure that any dogs, and foliage is out of the way of the meter and clean out.
 Also make sure there are no cars parked on top or drive way interfering.
 If there are any problems with our field technicians accessing the meter or clean out fees may be applied to your account, or disruption of service may occur, or an estimation of your bills maybe assessed.